CeraVe Moisturizing Cream Review (REVISITED): Sexy Little Thang

 Phenomenally priced for the impressive formula and amount of product you receive.
 This tub will easily last you several months to a year.

+To conclude, ceraVe is awesome!
 It will last a looooong time and is completely suitable for those suffering from eczema, seborrheic dermatitis, malassezia (pityrosporum) folliculitia a.k.a. fungal acne, psoriasis, and tinea versicolor.
 This moisturizer is ideal for all skin types, and is particularly useful for those with damaged moisture barriers who need serious hydration.

 Hope you’ve enjoyed this review!